Temptation of Christ: Matthew and Luke narratives

-In Luke's (Luke 4:1–13) and Matthew's (Matthew 4:1–11) accounts, the order of the three temptations differ; no explanation as to why the order differs has been generally accepted.
-Matthew, Luke and Mark make clear that the Spirit has led Jesus into the desert.

 Fasting traditionally presaged a great spiritual struggle.
 Elijah and Moses in the Old Testament fasted 40 days and nights, and thus Jesus doing the same invites comparison to these events.
 In Judaism, "the practice of fasting connected the body and its physical needs with less tangible values, such as self-denial and repentance."
 At the time, 40 was less a specific number and more a general expression for any large figure.
 Fasting may not mean a complete abstinence from food; consequently, Jesus may have been surviving on the sparse food that could be obtained in the desert.
+On the other hand, the synoptic gospel of Luke specifies that "He ate nothing" which, based on the plain reading of the text, suggests complete abstinence of food.